Temmie-sDevs/Temmie/database.md

     CARDS }o--|| SERIES : "from"
 ```

-Channels table stores the channels where the bot is active, linked to their respective guilds.
-Each guild can have multiple channels.
+Channels table stores the channels where the bot is active.
 Series table contains the names of different series.
 Each series can have multiple aliases stored in the Series_Alias table.
 Users table holds information about users, including their unique IDs and usernames.
 Liked table tracks which users have liked which series.
 Each entry is linked to a user and a series.